top of page

 2. Insufficient Evidence of Continuous Use

 Any significant gaps in your evidence may reset the ten-year clock.
-The breach must be continuous and uninterrupted throughout the period.
+The breach must be continuous and uninterrupted.

 3. Premature Application